Oh Sweet Cultureshock

 💜Purple Potato Alternatives

-• Sweet Potatoes: Swap purple potatoes for sweet potatoes, which will infuse the filling with a naturally sweet and slightly nutty flavor, creating a delightful contrast with the cinnamon and frosting.
+• Sweet Potatoes: Swap purple potatoes for sweet potatoes, which will infuse the filling with a naturally sweet and slightly nutty flavor, very close to the purple sweet potatoes.

-• Butternut Squash: Roasted and mashed butternut squash can lend a subtle sweetness and velvety texture to the filling, making it a delightful and nutritious choice.
+• Butternut Squash: Roasted and mashed butternut squash has a subtle sweetness and a similar nuttiness as the purple sweet potato making it a great substitute.

 Baked Potato Cinnamon Rolls-closeup